ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    map vectorized operations to SIMD/SIMT lanes of execution (see
 >    Section 4.3.5.4 on page 102).
 >
->    On SIMD/SIMT targets that support address spaces that are local
+>    <ins>On SIMD/SIMT targets that support address spaces that are local
 >    to a particular lane, a current lane may be required to identify
 >    the instance of the address space that a memory operation refers
->    to.
+>    to.</ins>
 >
+>    <ins>[Change to non-normative]</ins>
 >    *When debugging a SIMD/SIMT program, the current lane is
 >    typically selected by a user command that focuses on a specific
 >    lane.*

->
+And add the following paragraph:

->    *If there is no current process (or an image of a process, as
+>    <ins>If there is no current process (or an image of a process, as
->    from a core file), there is no current lane.*
+>    from a core file), there is no current lane.</ins>

 In Section 3.7 "Memory Locations", add the following at the end of the first paragraph:

+>    A memory location represents the location of a piece or all of an
+>    object or other entity in memory.
+On architectures that support
+>    multiple address spaces, a memory location identifies storage
+>    associated with the address space.
->    If not specified, the storage associated with a memory location
+>    <ins>If not specified, the storage associated with a memory location
 >    defaults to `DW_ASPACE_default`, the name for the default
->    address space.
+>    address space.</ins>

 After the definition of `DW_OP_addrx` add: